bitterjug/elm-wpc/readme.markdown

 - [ ] Do we need a way to know if we've reached the actual beginning or end of the list of entries so as to avoid repeatedly requesting the next page at the end?

+  The response headers give us that information

 - [ ] Adding buttons to cards is going to entail giving each one an unique button id number

+At the moment we don't know until we try and render a post page -- and its neighbours -- if we need to fetch more data or not.
+Bu that's the wrong place.
+The right place is in update.
+So perhaps we should set the prev and next as part of the update.
+Either we set them there or we just check for them there.
+That seems wasteful to calculate the neighbours twice.